-A survey course designed to provide a general overview of the interdisciplinary issues present in peace studies programs today.
-Examines the underlying causes of war and the conditions for peace.
-Areas of study include the nature and causes of war, philosophy and background of non-violence, international nonviolence and the peace movement.
+A survey course designed to provide a general overview of the interdisciplinary issues presented in peace studies programs today and the history of academic peace studies.
+Examines the causes of war and the variety of approaches to peacemaking.
+Explores in depth pacifism and nonviolence, the just war theory, crusade mentality and peace through strength.
+The diversity of the peace movement from 1945 to the present is given major attention.
 3:0:3